divijghose/firedrake/Reading-group.md

 ## Past editions

+2021-03-15 Francis Aznaran went through _Positivity-preserving methods for population models_, Sergio Blanes, Arieh Iserles, Shev Macnamara https://arxiv.org/pdf/2102.08242.pdf it turns out to be quite tricky, approximations of operator exponentials and Padé approximations were at the forefront.

-2021-03-08 Thomas Gibson and Jack Betteridge when through _Multigrid preconditioners for the hybridized Discontinuous Galerkin discretisation of the shallow water equations_, Jack D. Betteridge, Thomas H. Gibson, Ivan G. Graham, Eike H. Mueller https://arxiv.org/pdf/2004.09389.pdf
+2021-03-08 Thomas Gibson and Jack Betteridge went through _Multigrid preconditioners for the hybridized Discontinuous Galerkin discretisation of the shallow water equations_, Jack D. Betteridge, Thomas H. Gibson, Ivan G. Graham, Eike H. Mueller https://arxiv.org/pdf/2004.09389.pdf

 2021-02-22 Alexei Gazca went over _Multilevel methods for nonuniformly elliptic operators_, Long Chen, Ricardo H. Nochetto, Enrique Otarola, Abner J. Salgado https://arxiv.org/pdf/1403.4278.
 You can do fractional laplacians with one extra space dimension (should be able to do 3D+1 in Firedrake with a few additions in UFL for geometry terms).